-Tecorivimat, an antiviral drug to treat smallpox was approved for the treatment of mpox by the European Medicines Agency in January 2022 but is not widely available.
-Vitamin A supplements are recommended to help the pox ulcers to heal.
+Tecorivimat, an antiviral drug to treat smallpox was approved for the treatment of mpox by the European Medicines Agency in January 2022.
+Mpox cases caused by tecovirimat-resistant monkeypox virus (MPXV) was detected among persons with no documentation of previous tecovirimat treatment between October 2023 to February 2024 in five US states.